leonetlab-upct/openmc/README.md

 Decode failures            0
 ```

+These expectations correspond to the historical v0.1.0 baseline.
+OpenMC v0.1.1 introduces deadline-based traffic generation and additional instrumentation; host scheduling can therefore cause generator shortfall relative to the historical fixed packet target even when all packets actually generated traverse the OpenMC datapath without loss.

+The historical baseline is retained as an integration and regression aid and is not the sole release-acceptance criterion for v0.1.1.
+See [tests/README.md](tests/README.md) and [docs/validation.md](docs/validation.md) for the current validation strategy.

 Logs are written to `validation-logs/phase3.5/`, which is excluded from version control.

 ## Manual profile-based execution

-After `sudo ./scripts/setup_bleo.sh`, open separate terminals and start the components in this order.
+After `sudo bash scripts/setup_bleo.sh`, open separate terminals and start the components in this order.

 ### RaptorQ baseline